jweir136/CS1699-Final-Project/README.md

 - <i>MeTooCorpusAnalysis.ipynb</i> My notebook used to read and analyze the baseline data.

 - <i>our-data-analysis.ipynb</i> My notebook analyzing the results of our own data.

+Any other files were not used in our research, however, were still included as they were once going to be used, but were found to not be needed.